 Specific tests for compliance against the S-101 data model.

 In addition to conformance to the Data Quality elements detailed in clause 6.2 below, additional quantitative information may be provided to the user using relevant metadata features and attribution.
-The hierarchy of metadata provided at Table X-X in clause X.X describes this further.
+The hierarchy of metadata provided in S-101 Annex A – Data Classification and Encoding Guide at Table 3-1 in clause 3.3 describes this further.
 For S-101 it is not relevant to provide a Data Quality Report to end users.

 Completeness